Health Minister Chris Hipkins: No chance Auckland's level 3 lockdown will be extended

 Hipkins has revealed there will be slightly fewer cases announced at 1pm today, compared with the 13 yesterday - 11 of them in the community.

-All risks were being weighed up, he said.
+All risks were being weighed up, he told Mediaworks radio.

 Read More